MohidFarhan/MohidFarhan.github.io/_posts/2025-08-02-limitations-of-schrodinger.md

 In this case, we find that the equation that was used to conserve charge in a seemingly unrelated context of EMT also applies to Quantum Mechanics to conserve probability.
 An important takeaway here is the fact that probability density is always positive.
 This is the beauty of physics, where all different scenarios are fundamentally governed by conservation mechanisms.
 Such mechanisms will be extensively discussed in future blogs.

 For the Schrodinger equation, the positive probability density is a physically viable result since we expect probability to not be negative.
 But as the title suggests, this equation has its shortcomings.
 While it describes the dynamics accurately at low velocities, it is inherently non-relativistic.
 This means that it does not do a great job when applied to particles moving close to the speed of light.
 This stems from the fact that it arises from a classical expression.
 Furthermore, there is no mention of anti-particles, and spin needs to be added "by hand".
-Keeping these limitations in mind, lets try a relativistic treatment of this equation.
+Keeping these limitations in mind, let's try a relativistic treatment of this equation.

 ## The Klein-Gordon Equation